Romulo-Moraes/Assembly-Toolkit/04. System calls/README.md

 # 4. System calls
-System calls are an important thing when we are building programs in userland, with this we can interact with the Operating System and just ask favors like read a file, print something in the screen, get current working directory and more...
+System calls are an important thing when we are building programs in userland, with this we can interact with the Operating System and just ask favors like read a file, print something in the screen, get current working directory and so on...

-Having in mind what was said previously, great part of everything that the C language does isn't really it that does.
+Having it in mind, great part of everything that the C language does isn't really it that does.
 Our program in userland doesn't has the privileges to access the HD to read a file or even access to the network card to create a socket and send data through the internet, it barely know how to do it, even because our program usually has few instructions and can't control an entire device.
 In this moment comes the Operating System, that is a huge software and with it's drivers can do the dirty job, in short, our program just ask for favors to the Operating System and the OS does whether it is in a good day.

 A system call uses registers to communicate with the OS and also uses a new opcode, called 'syscall'.